Caleb & Brown

 This is all possible through Ethereum’s killer program: smart contracts.

 These digital contracts simplify trade between parties, auto-executing the terms of an agreement, without the need for an intermediary, if predetermined terms are met.
-The use of smart contracts, especially on the Ethereum network, has opened up a world of possible use cases for crypto.
+The use of smart contracts, especially on the Ethereum network, has opened up a world of use cases for crypto.
 Ether (ETH) is the native crypto on the Ethereum network.

 Further Reading: What is Ethereum?
 A Beginner's Guide